DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 One benefit of learning solidity is to be calm down.
 Rome was not built in a day.

+I am soooo lucky that someone is willing to love, protect and support me.

+But it is precisely because I cherish this luck that we should take our time.

+I also need to improve my ability in all aspects if one day he needs it.

+I can stand up and protect him.
+He may not need it, but I have to have this ability.

 <!-- Content_END -->